What do locals do in Vancouver when it rains? Simple. We don’t fear the rain – we embrace it.

 1. Visit the Museum of Anthropology

 If you’re going to visit one museum in Vancouver, this is it.
-The Museum of Anthropology is where you can learn about the diversity of BC’s First Nations cultures.
+The Museum of Anthropology is where you can learn about the diversity of Indigenous cultures in BC.
 Located out at UBC campus, it’s about a half hour drive or bus ride from downtown Vancouver and worthy of at least two hours, but easily longer if you’re academically inclined.
 Be sure to spend time in the Multiversity Galleries exploring the visual storage.
 And if you’re up for it, the Beaty Biodiversity Museum is a little gem of a space and only a 15 minute walk nearby.

 2. Crawl the craft breweries in East Vancouver